Erik and Tasha Wahl (above) pose for a photo with their three sons.

 Once we stopped pushing our children to “give back,” and instead encouraged them to explore their own path, they found a personal rhythm in working with the less fortunate and building a better community.
 Today, each has their own passion, from building houses to growing a nonprofit that serves the homeless, called Burrito Boyz.

-KB: What is your favorite grant (so far!) from Butterfly Effect?
+TSDF: What is your favorite grant (so far!) from Butterfly Effect?

 Tasha: One of my favorite parts of Butterfly Effect is that there are so many amazing organizations I’ve been exposed to that I never knew existed.
 Butterfly drops make me come alive because I get to learn about other people’s passions and hear about the connections their hearts make.